Anorexia Nervosa Treatment

 - Difficulty fulfilling commitments or responsibilities due to exercise habits, eating patterns, or worries about appearance.

-At Rise Treatment Centre we offer a residential clinical programme for Anorexia Nervosa treatment.
-Our programme is evidence-based and covers the overall health and well-being of our clients who suffer from any form of an eating disorder.
-We help them understand the root causes of their Anorexia Nervosa and combine psycho-education, mindfulness, group sessions, individual therapy and family support to guide them towards a sustainable recovery.
+At Rise Treatment Centre we offer a residential clinical programme for the treatment of Anorexia Nervosa.
+Our programme is evidence-based and focuses on the your overall health and wellbeing.
+We help you understand the root causes of your Anorexia Nervosa and combine psycho-education, mindfulness, group sessions, individual therapy and Family Therapy to guide you towards a sustainable recovery.